ZaidHassan96/ZaidHassan96/README.md

 ### Hi there 👋

-I am a north coders Software Engineering graduate currently based in London 🌆
+I am a NorthCoders Software Engineering graduate currently based in London 🌆

 I am currently diving into Python as I'm deeply passionate about AI and machine learning 🤖